“Without a doubt, independent filmmaker Eric Stanze is one of the more seasoned and exciting storytellers working today.”

 Eric Stanze is a director, writer, and producer whose films have been released throughout North America and Europe, as well as in Australia and Asia.
 He also routinely works as an editor, 2nd unit director, and voice-over talent.
 Stanze also has acting, special effects, sound design, and camera/electric/grip credits to his name.
 Stanze’s work spans independent feature films, music videos, documentaries, short films, and more.

-Eric Stanze directed 2nd Unit on the feature film WE ARE WHAT WE ARE for director Jim Mickle.
-The film stars Michael Parks (KILL BILL 1&2, GRINDHOUSE, RED STATE), Bill Sage (HBO’s BOARDWALK EMPIRE), Kassie Wesley (EVIL DEAD 2), Ambyr Childers (THE MASTER), and Kelly McGillis (TOP GUN, WITNESS).
-The film is a 2013 Official Selection of the Sundance Film Festival.
+Stanze directed 2nd Unit on the feature film WE ARE WHAT WE ARE for director Jim Mickle.
+The film stars Michael Parks (GRINDHOUSE, RED STATE, TUSK), Bill Sage (HBO’s BOARDWALK EMPIRE), Julia Garner (SIN CITY: A DAME TO KILL FOR), Ambyr Childers (THE MASTER), Kassie Wesley (EVIL DEAD 2), and Kelly McGillis (TOP GUN, WITNESS).
+The film was an Official Selection of the 2013 Sundance Film Festival and an Official Selection of the 2013 Cannes Film Festival.

-Stanze directed, shot, edited, and co-wrote the feature film RATLINE, which won Best Feature in the Crime Film category at the 2011 Pollygrind Film Festival in Las Vegas, Nevada.
-The movie was released to remarkable critical acclaim, and it landed on several year-end “Best Films Of 2011″ lists.
-PopMatters.com ranked RATLINE #1 on its year-end “Top 10 ‘Outsider Films’ of 2011″ list.
+Stanze directed, shot, edited, and co-wrote the feature film RATLINE, which won Best Feature in the Crime Film category at the 2011 Pollygrind Film Festival in Las Vegas, Nevada, and Best Director at the 2013 Scare-A-Con Film Festival in Syracuse, New York.
+The movie was released to remarkable critical acclaim, and it landed on several year-end “Best Films Of 2011” lists.
+PopMatters.com ranked RATLINE #1 on its “Top 10 ‘Outsider Films’ of 2011” list.
+RATLINE was listed among the top 100 Essential Alternative Horror Films of the last 100 years by Rue Morgue Magazine.

 Stanze directed 2nd Unit on the feature film STAKE LAND for director Jim Mickle and producer Larry Fessenden.
-STAKE LAND stars Nick Damici (IN THE CUT), Connor Paolo (television’s GOSSIP GIRL), and Kelly McGillis (TOP GUN, WITNESS).
+STAKE LAND stars Nick Damici (LATE PHASES), Connor Paolo (television’s GOSSIP GIRL), and Kelly McGillis (TOP GUN, WITNESS).
 The film won the People’s Choice Award for the Midnight Madness category at the 2010 Toronto International Film Festival, then went on to gather glowing critical praise.
-STAKE LAND made numerous year-end “Best Films Of 2011″ lists.
+STAKE LAND made numerous year-end “Best Films Of 2011” lists.

 Stanze directed, shot, and edited the controversial and critically-acclaimed SCRAPBOOK, which was named Best Independent Film Of The Year by Rue Morgue Magazine in 2001.
 SCRAPBOOK screened as part of the 2007 Fright Night Film Festival in Louisville, Kentucky, where it won Best Feature Film.

-Stanze occasionally writes for other film websites as well, and has contributed to books about independent filmmaking.
+Stanze occasionally writes for other film websites, and has contributed to books about independent filmmaking.